slightlyskepticalpotat/dogecoin-unofficial/README.md

 Here are all the commands I use for building and pushing to Snapcraft.
 I've only tested the amd64 (x86_64) and arm64 (aarch64) .snap packages, but anyone on amd64 (x86_64), arm64 (aarch64), or i686 (i386) should be able to build and install the snap themselves with these instructions.
+Installing the latest version from the Snap Store (see below) is recommended, but .snap files are also provided for other recent releases.

 ---